youkaicountry/yknytt/README.md

 ### Reporting a broken level

 If you find a bug in a level, just press "complain" on a level info screen.
 Your latest save will be sent to the server.
 There is no need to report it in issues, unless it requires some explanation.
+Results may appear [here](https://github.com/youkaicountry/yknytt/issues/200).

 ### Building